grantjoy/code-challenges/message_mangler/README.md

 ]
 ```

-## Goal
+## Goals

-The program to handle this input and output should be able to handle very large files (100 MB+) with very long messages.
+The program should be able to handle very large files (100 MB+) with very long messages.
+Avoid storing too much data in memory.

-The program will be evaluated for efficiency and completeness.
+It will be evaluated for efficiency and completeness.